being-hv/HackIndia-Spark-7-2025-Stackweavers/README.md

 Steps to Contribute:
 	1. Fork the repository.
 	2. Clone your fork to your local machine.
-	3. Create a new branch: git checkout -b your-branch-name
+	3. Create a new branch:

+git checkout -b your-branch-name

-	4. Make your changes and commit them.
+	4. Make your changes and commit them:

+git commit -m "Your commit message"

-	5. Push to your fork: git push origin your-branch-name
+	5. Push to your fork:

+git push origin your-branch-name

 	6. Submit a pull request.

 🚨 License